An Emotional Support Animal (ESA) is an animal that provides therapeutic companionship for individuals with mental health or emotional disorders.

 If you are interested in seeing if you qualify for an Emotional Support Animal and want to learn more, you may find the information below helpful.

-You may qualify for an ESA Letter if you experience emotional or mental health conditions for which an Emotional Support Animal relief.
+You may qualify for an ESA Letter if you suffer from an emotional or mental health condition for which an Emotional Support Animal provides relief.
 Examples of eligible emotional or mental conditions include:

 - Post-Traumatic Stress Disorder (PTSD)

 - Anxiety Disorders (both Generalized Anxiety and Social Anxiety)

 If you experience any of the conditions described above, it might be time to work with your doctor or therapist to address your mental health issues and also see if you qualify for a real ESA Letter.

 It is important to work with a licensed health care professional who is familiar with Emotional Support Animals so they can support you in answering any questions you may have and help you deal with your landlord.
 If it isn’t an option for you to see someone in person, ESA Doctors can help pair you with a licensed health care professional who is a specialist in this space to support you online.